itaigat/itaigat_old.github.io/_pages/cv.md

 Service and leadership
 ======
+* Coordinator of the Computational Data Science Seminar at the Technion.
-* Tutor refugees kids in science major
+* Tutor refugees kids in elementary school.